mholtkamp/octave/Documentation/Lua/Misc/Enums.md

  - `Constant` No attenuation based on distance from sound source
  - `Linear` Linear falloff as sound receiver moves away from sound source

+## CullMode
+ - `None` Do not cull triangle no matter which way it is facing
+ - `Back` Cull triangles that are facing away from the camera
+ - `Front` Cull triangles that are facing the camera